riscv-non-isa/riscv-elf-psabi-doc/riscv-elf.md

 The stack pointer shall be aligned to a 128-bit boundary upon procedure entry, except for the RV32E ABI, where it need only be aligned to 32 bits.
 The stack pointer need not remain aligned throughout procedure execution.
+Procedures must not rely upon the persistence of stack-allocated data whose addresses lie below the stack pointer.

 ## Hardware floating-point calling convention